Offences Against the Person (Ireland) Act 1829

 The Offences Against the Person (Ireland) Act 1829 (10 Geo.
 4. c.
-34), also known as the Offences Against the Person Act (Ireland) 1829, is an act of the Parliament of the United Kingdom that consolidated for Ireland enactments related to offences against the person (an expression which, in particular, includes offences of violence) from a number of earlier piecemeal statutes into a single act.
+34), also known as the Offences Against the Person Act (Ireland) 1829, was an act of the Parliament of the United Kingdom that consolidated for Ireland enactments related to offences against the person (an expression which, in particular, includes offences of violence) from a number of earlier piecemeal statutes into a single act.

 The act included repeals mirroring for Ireland the Offences Against the Person Act 1828 (9 Geo.
 4 c.
 31), including repealing acts of the Parliament of England extended to Ireland by Poynings' Act 1495.

 Similar provision was made for India by the Criminal Law (India) Act 1828 (9 Geo.
 4. c.
 74).

 Background

 In the United Kingdom, acts of Parliament remain in force until expressly repealed.
 Blackstone's Commentaries on the Laws of England, published in the late 18th-century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

 In 1806, the Commission on Public Records passed a resolution requesting the production of a report on the best mode of reducing the volume of the statute book.
 From 1810 to 1825, The Statutes of the Realm was published, providing for the first time the authoritative collection of acts.
 In 1816, both Houses of Parliament, passed resolutions that an eminent lawyer with 20 clerks be commissioned to make a digest of the statutes, which was declared "very expedient to be done."
 However, this was never done.

 In 1822, Sir Robert Peel entered the cabinet as home secretary and in 1826 introduced a number of reforms to the English criminal law, which became known as Peel's Acts.
 This included efforts to modernise, consolidate and repeal provisions from a large number of earlier statutes, including: